astronomer/docs/astro/create-link-connections.md

 ## Link connections to Deployments

-After you create connections, then you can link them to Deployments.
+After you create a connection, then you can link them to Deployments.

 ### Prerequisites
 - `WORKSPACE_OPERATOR` or `WORKSPACE_OWNER` [user permissions](user-permissions.md)